Cahlil-Togonon/drinks_object_detection/README.md

 # KWS Transformer
 Keyword-Spotting Transformer model using Torch and Pytorch Lightning.
 Google's SpeechCommands Dataset were used for training.
 Keyword-Spotting is the act of finding keywords in a given audio file.
-This part of the repository aims to build a visual transformer model for KWS, by transforming a given waveform to an 'image' using a Mel Spectrogram.
+This part of the repository aims to build a visual transformer model for KWS, by transforming a given waveform to an 'image' using a Mel spectrogram.
+There will be 35 keywords + silence and unknown, for a total of 37 classes.
 - Adrian Cahlil Eiz G. Togonon (agtogonon@up.edu.ph)

 ## Set-up